Palestine: A Policy: Synopsis

 In his preface, Hyamson states that he is a spiritual Zionist, rather than a nationalist, or political Zionist.
 In his first chapter, The Jew and the Mission of Israel, he makes a distinction between Jews who are of the Jewish religion, Hebrews who are of the Jewish race, and Israelites who are a member of the Jewish community or nationality.
 The Mission of the Jews is the main justification of the survival of the Jews (i.e. the religion), to be "priests and a holy nation", which is a purely religious vocation.
 To avoid assimilation all Jews who want Jewry to survive must be Zionists.
 The following four chapters give a history of different forms of Zionism, usually as to how it relates to England.
 Starting with messianic Zionism which is often millenarian and played a role in Oliver Cromwell’s resettlement of the Jews in England.
 He then looks at British advocates for Zionism, largely Christian, who he points out didn’t usually envision a Jewish state.
 In a chapter titled Practical Zionism he gives a history of the previous 200 years of Jewish settlement in Palestine.
 Political Zionism looks at Theodor Hertzl and the Zionist organisation, and makes the point that Political Zionism which needs a Jewish state is ultimately assimilationist.
 The following five chapters look at recent British involvement in Palestine, starting with the Balfour Declaration and finishing shortly after the White Paper of 1939.
 It is clear that his sympathies lie with practical Zionists (those who would settle in Palestine), but not political Zionists (who wanted a Jewish state).
-Whenever he talks of Jewish immigration to Palestine, he links it to the ‘economic absorbtive capacity’ of the country.
+Whenever he talks of Jewish immigration to Palestine, he links it to the ‘economic absorptive capacity’ of the country.

 In the final chapter, The Next Step, Hyamson lays out a solution to the issues faced by Palestine in 1942.
 After pointing out that the situation seems to be insoluble, he writes that it must be possible for both Jews and Arabs to live together with their ambitions for "individual freedom and communal or national liberty"(and more specifically, providing a National Home for Jews and freedom from domination by others for Arabs) being met.
 To achieve this, the idea of specifically Arab and Jewish states must be abandoned.
 A system like the Swiss cantons, or the United Kingdom with specific community laws and protections for minorities should be adopted.
 Weizmann wanted this in 1919, and similar schemes were also proposed by General Nuri el Said and George Antonius.
 Such an arrangement would be the true successor the Council of the Four Lands and the Lithuanian Council.
 Further, Palestine, even if the majority of the population were Jewish, would have to be part of a Greater Syria.
 In this manner conflict between Jews and Arabs could be overcome and we could see mutual cooperation like in the Arab Golden Age.